Oslo Philharmonic Orchestra

 Frequently Asked Questions

-Some of Oslo Philharmonic Orchestra's most popular songs include Peer Gynt, Op.
+Oslo Philharmonic Orchestra's most streamed songs include Peer Gynt, Op.
 23: Act II, 7, In the Hall of the Mountain King, Violin Concerto in E Minor, Op.
 64, MWV O14: I. Allegro molto appassionato, Tchaikovsky: 1812 Overture in E-Flat Major, Op.
 49 (Excerpt), Don Quixote, Op.
 35, TrV 184: Theme, Violin Concerto in E Minor, Op.
 64, MWV O14: III.
 Allegretto non troppo - Allegro molto vivace.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.